mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 246 - Expiration Date/readme.md

 * * *

 > Standards are always out of date.
-That’s what makes them standards.
+That's what makes them standards.

 _Alan Bennett_